 Guest Robert Greifinger, MD, a correctional health care consultant and co-editor of the International Journal of Prison Health talks about the dangers of cynicism in correctional health care practice.
-Dr. Greifinger is editor of the book Public Health Behind Bars: From Prisons to Communities.
-His guest editorial entitled “The Acid Bath of Cynicism” can be found in the Spring 2015 CorrectCare Magazine.
+Dr. Greifinger is editor of the book Public Health Behind Bars: From Prisons to Communities, updated in 2021.
+His guest editorial entitled “The Acid Bath of Cynicism” was featured in the Spring 2015 CorrectCare Magazine.

 The Acid Bath of Cynicism